Updated January 29, 2025

 Head-On Collision Injuries

-Although rare, head-on car accidents often result in severe injuries.
+Head-on car accidents often result in severe, life-changing injuries.
 The most common head-on car crash injuries include traumatic brain injuries, spinal injuries, broken bones, catastrophic injuries, and even paralysis.

 Victims of head-on collisions may also suffer minor injuries such as whiplash, back injuries, bruises, and cuts.
 A major accident like a head-on crash can cause post-traumatic stress disorder, leaving the victim emotionally scarred and anxious.

-Motorcyclists struck by a car head-on or a passenger vehicle hit in the front by a semi-truck have an even higher chance of suffering severe or fatal injuries.
+Motorcyclists and bicyclists struck by a car head-on or a passenger vehicle hit in the front by a semi-truck have an even higher chance of suffering severe or fatal injuries.

 Fatal Head-On Collisions